 There are some different theories about how we get biophotons, one is through digestion processes — which might be connected to “light in food”.
 Another theory is that we absorb these biophotons from the sun through our skin, eyes/pineal gland, and from food we eat.

 Plants also collect these biophotons, when you eat fresh vegetables from your garden they are loaded with biophotons, once those vegetables are in the fridge the “light” in them or biophotons start to fade.
-The longer the vegetables is out of the sunlight the less “light” it carries.
-Another reason to eat local fresh organic produce!
+The longer the vegetable is out of the sunlight the less “light” it carries.
+A head of lettuce shipped across the country will have a lot less biophotons than one from your garden or a local farmer.
+Another reason to eat local fresh organic produce.

+https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5433113/ By Division of Yoga and Physical Sciences, Swami Vivekananda “In one experiment, photomultiplier tubes were used along with a charge-coupled camera.
+Any stress to the skin in the form of exposure to ultraviolet radiation or cigarette smoke enhances the emission of biophotons while topical application of ascorbic acid or antioxidant solutions reduces such radiation.
+It is thought that studies of spontaneous ultraweak photon emission could be used for assessing aging in humans as well as for determining oxidative processes in humans..
 It is known further, that after practice of meditation, biophoton emissions from the body decrease; this could be due to reduced free radicals in meditating subjects.
 Communication and control are two required activities within and between cells to maintain homeostasis.
 Normally, it is thought that both these functions are achieved through biochemical and neurological means.
 The coherent light source is now thought to be another arm through which both control and communication are achieved.
-This may be true especially in long-range communications in the body.
+This may be true especially in long-range communications in the body.”

 Prana, Chi, and Biophotons